 - watermelon lemonade – use this watermelon syrup instead of sugar in any lemonade recipe to make watermelon lemonade!

-- homemade watermelon soda pop - make your own homemade sodas by adding 1 tablespoon of watermelon syrup to unflavored soda water!
+- homemade watermelon soda pop – make your own homemade sodas by adding 1 TBSP of watermelon syrup to unflavored soda water!
 You can even substitute watermelon simple syrup for the strawberry simple syrup in this strawberry Italian soda recipe.

 - watermelon iced tea – add this syrup to your favorite iced tea for a subtle hint of melon flavor.